eqNj/eqN-PD2-Filter/README.md

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, and belts.
 Sought after ethereal weapons.
 Bows.
 Grim shields.
 Mage plates.
 Circlets.
 Class items.

-Normal and exceptional etheral 4 socket polearms and spears for low level mercs are hidden.
+Nour socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.

 Non-magic class items with 1 socket are always hidden, even with +3 skills.

 Non-magic elite items are hidden, unless specifically valuable for use with certain runewords (at my discretion, using Kryszard's filter as a baseline) or +3 to a sought after skill.

-Only certain unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline).
+Only high/mid-tier unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline).

 # Changelog: